bruno-br/script-search/readme.md

 Navigate with `Up` / `Down` Arrows and press `Enter` to select a file.
 The file will open in the script editor.

+### Special Characters

+- `:` - Use a colon as the first character to match only the file base name, ignoring the rest of the path.

+  For example, searching `:weapon` would match `weapon.gd` but not `weapon/sword.gd`.

+- `,` - Use a comma between terms to perform a multi-term search.

+  For example, searching `test, weapon` would only match files containing both `test` and `weapon` in their names or paths.

 ### Changing the Configurations

 You can easily edit the Configurations by clicking the config button on the Search Window: